Alpha: Mathematics and science

 The letter alpha represents various concepts in physics and chemistry, including alpha radiation, angular acceleration, alpha particles, alpha carbon and strength of electromagnetic interaction (as fine-structure constant).
 Alpha also stands for thermal expansion coefficient of a compound in physical chemistry.
-It is also commonly used in mathematics in algebraic solutions representing quantities such as angles.
-Furthermore, in mathematics, the letter alpha is used to denote the area underneath a normal curve in statistics to denote significance level when proving null and alternative hypotheses.
 In ethology, it is used to name the dominant individual in a group of animals.
 In aerodynamics, the letter is used as a symbol for the angle of attack of an aircraft and the word "alpha" is used as a synonym for this property.

+In astronomy, α is often used to designate the brightest star in a constellation.

+In mathematics, the letter alpha is used to denote the area underneath a normal curve in statistics to denote significance level when proving null and alternative hypotheses.
+It is also commonly used in algebraic solutions representing quantities such as angles.
 In mathematical logic, α is sometimes used as a placeholder for ordinal numbers.
+It is used for Stoneham numbers.

+Most occurrences of alpha in science are the lowercase alpha.
+The uppercase letter alpha is not generally used as a symbol because it tends to be rendered identically to the uppercase Latin A.

 The proportionality operator "∝" (in Unicode: U+221D) is sometimes mistaken for alpha.

-The uppercase letter alpha is not generally used as a symbol because it tends to be rendered identically to the uppercase Latin A.